Ratio of Debt-to-Income

 - Gross monthly income of $6,500 x .41 = $2,665 can be applied to recurring debt plus housing expenses

-If you want to run your own numbers, use this Mortgage Qualification Calculator.
+If you want to calculate pre-qualification numbers with your own financial data, please use this Mortgage Pre-Qualification Calculator.

-Don't forget these are only guidelines.
-We'd be happy to go over pre-qualification to help you determine how much you can afford.
+Remember these ratios are just guidelines.
+We will be happy to pre-qualify you to help you determine how large a mortgage you can afford.